 Attachment 5: Blind Performance Test Sample Submissions (10 CFR 26.168)

-This attachment provides guidance for use by the inspector(s) when evaluating a licensee’s blind performance test sample (BPTS) submissions.
+This attachment provides guidance for use by the inspector(s) when evaluating a licensee’s quarterly blind performance test sample (BPTS) submissions.

 The BPTS submissions are a critical component of the quality assurance/quality control program that ensures the accuracy of HHS-certified laboratory testing and MRO test result reviews.

-Positive results are infrequent events for most sites (industry positive rate for all tests is well below 1 percent so most sites are seeing less than 1 positive in every 100 people tested)
+Positive results are infrequent events for most sites (industry positive rate for all tests is well below 1 percent so most sites are seeing less than 1 positive in every 100 people tested).

-The drug-testing panels used by NRC licensees differ from the majority of Federal workplace drugtesting programs.
+The drug-testing panels used by NRC licensees differ from the majority of Federal workplace drug-testing programs.
 Therefore, NRC licensees and other entities cannot rely on the HHS-certification of laboratories and performance testing process which is a part of the HHS laboratory certification and inspection process, in part, because:

-Testing cutoff variability - NRC cutoffs may be different than those used by other Federal workplace drug-testing programs
+Testing cutoff variability - NRC cutoffs may be different than those used by other Federal workplace drug-testing programs.

-No Federal workplace drugtesting program employs specimen10 CFR 26.163(a)(2).
+No Federal workplace drug-testing program employs special analyses testing of specimens with dilute validity test results and specimens collected under direct observation conditions, as specified under 10 CFR 26.163(a)(2).

 NRC licensees may test for additional substances based on local drug use trends.